xyproto/battlestar/tutorial.md

     ``bts build hello.bts``

-2. See that is is tiny:
+2. Observe that the resulting executable is tiny:

     ``bts size hello.bts``